MITDDC/zork/README.md

 ## Preferred Citation
 [filename], Zork source code, 1977, Massachusetts Institute of Technology, Tapes of Tech Square (ToTS) collection, MC-0741.
 Massachusetts Institute of Technology, Department of Distinctive Collections, Cambridge, Massachusetts. [swh:1:dir:2960204c42f79d203ec7da2e4abdc1e3e00a84e6](https://archive.softwareheritage.org/swh:1:dir:2960204c42f79d203ec7da2e4abdc1e3e00a84e6/)
+## Rights
+The ownership status of these files is not entirely clear.
+To the extent that MIT holds rights in these files, we are happy to support their broad public use.
+Any questions about permissions should be directed to [permissions-lib@mit.edu](mailto:permissions-lib@mit.edu)
 ## Acknowledgements
 Thanks to [Lars Brinkhoff](https://github.com/larsbrinkhoff) for help with identifying these files and with extracting them using the itstar program mentioned above.